resplab/voi.remote/README.md

 [![R-CMD-check](https://github.com/resplab/voi.remote/workflows/R-CMD-check/badge.svg)](https://github.com/resplab/voi.remote/actions)
 <!-- badges: end -->

-The goal of voi.remote is to …
+Value of Information methods are a decision-theoretic framework for estimating the expected value of getting more information of particular kinds, in scientific problems based on combining one or more sources of data.
+The goal of voi.remote is to allow users to run all the VoI functions on the server conveniently.

 ## Installation